techiediaries/techiediaries/_posts/2020/vue/2020-11-14-vue-3-tutorial.md

 Vue 3 is available for use in production at the current time so you can use the new version to learn about its new features.

-Now that Vue 3 is released, developers need to upgrade from Vue 2 as it provides with many new features that are super handy when building readable and maintainable components, and better ways to structure Vue applications.
+Now that Vue 3 is released, developers need to upgrade from Vue 2 as it provides many new features that are super handy when building readable and maintainable components, and better ways to structure Vue applications.
 We’ll be taking a look at some of these features in this tutorial.

 At the end of this tutorial, you will understand:

 1. The `provide / inject` pair and how to use it.
 2. Teleport and how to use it.
 3. Fragments and how to start using them.
-4. The changes made to the Global Vue API.
+4. The changes made to the Global Vue API and the introduction of the `createApp` method.
-5. The changes made to the Events API.
+5. The changes made to the Events API and the removal of `$on`, `$off`, and `$once`.
+6. You no longer can use `$refs` to access DOM elements.

 We'll also show you how to develop apps using the current version of Vue 3, we'll particularly focus on the new features.

-we'll see how you can pass data from a parent component down to a deeply nested child component using the `provide / inject` pair.
+You'll see how you can pass data from a parent component down to a deeply nested child component using the `provide / inject` pair.
 We'll also look at how we can reposition and transfer components from one point in our app to another using Teleport and how to use the multi-root node component.
-Finally, we also learn about the changes made to the Events API and Global API including `createApp`, `$on`, `$off`, and `$once`.
+Finally, we learn about the changes made to the Events API and Global API including `createApp`, `$on`, `$off`, and `$once`.

-Throughout this tutorial sections, you will learn how to use Vue 3 and the Composition API and the router to build your web application examples.
+Throughout this tutorial sections, you will learn how to use Vue 3 and the Composition API to build your web application examples.
 We'll also learn about the `ref()` function and how to create reactive state using the `reactive()` function in Vue 3, which can be used to define reactive variables, and then we'll learn about the `setup()` method introduced as a part of the Composition API added in Vue 3 as an alternative to the Options API.

+If you have already used Vue 2 `$refs` and wonder how to use `$refs` inside the new `setup()` method.
+You'll learn how to use the new `ref()` function as an alternative for static and dynamic HTML element references.

 The Composition API allows you to write and organize components in a Vue 3 application following a reactive approach.
 The Vue Composition API will help you to build a more scalable application.